CynthiaAdesuwa/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that prints all integers of a list, in reverse order.
+Write a function that removes all characters c and C from a string.